Mozartenhimer/Sail/README.md

-# Sail
+# BedStead
-A Sailing game
-Started for olcBeatTheBordem Game jam with a theme of "OUTSIDE"
+Its a lunar lander game.